Core Fund - Environment

 Cities, with their high concentration of people, resources, and economic activity, create unique environmental challenges, but also offer unique opportunities to address climate change and other environmental concerns.
 The Foundation pays particular attention to New York City, working to improve its public transportation infrastructure, protect its drinking water supply and preserve and expand its parks and open green spaces, primarily in low-income neighborhoods.

-The Foundation maintains its commitment to general operating support, especially for smaller neighborhood groups for whom the capacity to respond quickly and imaginatively to new opportunities and challenges is critical.
-For larger and policy-focused groups, and, in the case of collaborative campaigns, project specific support may be appropriate.
+The Foundation maintains its commitment to general operating support, especially to smaller neighborhood groups for whom the capacity to respond quickly and imaginatively to new opportunities and challenges is critical.
+For larger and policy-focused groups, and, in the case of collaborative campaigns, project-specific support may be appropriate.

 Type & Size of Grants

 General operating and project grants considered.
 Grants average $35,000 over two-years.